cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 A[i][j] = i*stride_row + j*stride_col
 ```

-Each index operation is a multiply and add, which can be quite costly.
-Instead, when we can, we opt to use for statics: type wrappers used by CUTLASS to allow the value to be known at compile time.
-It's just a C++ compiler trick that allows CuTe to compute all indexing during compilation rather at runtime, saving the GPU from having to do so while its running.
-Obviously, you can only do this if sizes are predetermined, either because they are definite, templated, or constant.
+Each index operation is a multiply-and-add, which can be quite costly.
+Instead, when we can, we opt to use statics: type wrappers used by CUTLASS to allow the value to be known at compile time.
+It's just a C++ compiler trick that allows CuTe to compute all indexing during compilation rather than at runtime, saving the GPU from having to do so while it's running.
+Obviously, you can only do this if the sizes are predetermined--either definite, templated, or constant.
 So instead of passing in `make_stride(2, 4)`, we can pass in `make_stride(Int<2>{}, _4{})`.
-Functionally, these are the same, but any subsequent indexing done will be done at compile time for the latter.
+Functionally, these are the same, but any subsequent indexing will be done at compile time for the latter.

 Layouts *do* take in dynamic integers as well.
 They should be used *if they are only known at runtime*.